-Choosing to outsource means spending a whole lot of time calling around for quotes, reading online reviews, or reaching out to your network for suggestions.
-Eventually you can find a set of contractors that you trust and enjoy to working with, but getting there can be a challenge.
+Finding the right person or company can be a tedious process.
+You’ll spend a whole lot of time calling around for quotes, reading online reviews, or reaching out to your network for suggestions.
+Eventually, you’ll find a set of trusted, compatible contractors, but getting there can be time-consuming and challenging.

 Hourly rates can be high.